jaggerwang/spring-boot-in-practice/README.md

 ./mvnw spring-boot:run
 ```

-The running main class is `net.jaggerwang.sbip.api.Application`.
+The running main class is `net.jaggerwang.sbip.adapter.api.Application`.
 When first start server, it will auto create tables, we use flyway to migrate database changes.

 After started, the api service's endpoint is `http://localhost:8080/`.